Following a sold-out breakthrough season in 2022, don’t miss this opportunity to learn more about palawa (Tasmanian Aboriginal) history and our city.

 Created by award-winning Palawa and Walpiri woman Nunami Sculthorpe-Green, this powerful tour gives voice to the palawa perspective and continued presence within this modern city, exposing the layers of history beneath the asphalt.

 The walk follows the route taken in 1832 by members of the Aboriginal resistance, retracing their steps as they progressed to the old Government House to negotiate an end to the Black War.
 As the only Aboriginal-led tour of Nipaluna/Hobart, this is a must-do experience.

 Pre-arrival information and FAQs can be found here

 Walking tour starts at Mathers House, located at 108-110 Bathurst St, Hobart and finishes near Salamanca Place.

 All tickets $50 - $60

 Although many tours are sold out or have limited availability, please keep an eye on this page for any late ticket releases or email our box office to be added to a waitlist. email@example.com

-*all bookings will incur a $5 Transaction Fee
+* All bookings will incur a non-refundable $5 transaction fee

 This walking tour involves 90 minutes of brisk walking; along the way there are 15 stops, many with seating available, and a toilet break mid-way.
-It’s a 1.4 km course beginning in the city and finishing near Salamanca.
+It’s a 1.4 km course beginning in the city and finishing near Salamanca Place.
 Patrons are advised to dress for the weather.
-In the event of extreme weather, the tour will be offered as a stationary, indoor talk with a visual presentation.
+In the event of extreme weather, our box office will contact you ahead of time.

 First Nation people please note: Aspects of the tour deal with Tasmania’s dark past and include references to people who have died.